2. Pre-application advice

 Pre-application advice can help identify and address key issues at an early stage saving you time and money in submitting a formal planning application that has little chance of success or minimising any potential constraints and enabling you to prepare a higher quality application.

 An online pre-application advice request must be completed and the relevant fee paid.
-Pre-application advice fees with effect from 1 April 2020
+Pre-application advice fees and relevant exemptions.

 You are encouraged to discuss your plans with your neighbours and any other affected people before you submit your application.